Leaky Heart Valve

 A doctor usually diagnoses a leaky heart valve by:

-- Listening to the heart with a stethoscope for abnormal sounds, known as a heart murmur.
+- Listening to the heart with a stethoscope for abnormal sounds such as a heart murmur

-- Looking at the results of a heart ultrasound, known as an echocardiogram.
+- Looking at the results of a heart ultrasound, also called an echocardiogram

 Symptoms of a Leaky Heart Valve

-Most often, a leaky heart valve causes no symptoms or problems.
+Frequently, a leaky heart valve causes no symptoms.
 Many healthy people have one or more valves that are slightly leaky.

-If the heart valve leak is severe, it impairs the forward flow of blood.
+If the heart valve leak is severe, it may impair the forward flow of blood.
 This can cause symptoms of congestive heart failure, which include:

 Other symptoms of a leaky heart valve may include: